Benzeneboronic Acid P Iodo

 Solubility In Water Slightly soluble

-Solubility In Organic Solvents Soluble in some organic solvents like DMSO, DMF
+Solubility In Organic Solvents Soluble in some organic solvents like ethanol, dichloromethane

-Stability Stable under normal conditions, but may react with strong oxidizing agents
+Stability Stable under normal conditions, but sensitive to strong oxidizing agents

 Packing & Storage